jherr/react-custom-element-builder/README.md

 # Attributes

 You have to specify all the attributes you want to watch.
+Attributes are automatically coerced to props for the React component.

 ```js
 window.customElements.define('my-element', createCustomElement(MyReactComponent, {